kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. The hypothalamus
 	E. The red nucleus

-#### Answer: ?
+#### Answer: C. The substantia nigra - ?

 ### Q2.118
-A weightlifter was banned from competing in international events after unusually high levels of testosterone were detected in his blood during random dope testing at the commonwealth Games.
+A weightlifter was banned from competing in international events after unusually _high levels of testosterone_ were detected in his blood during random dope testing at the commonwealth Games.
 Which of the following statements about testosterone is true?

 	A. It binds to the cell surface receptor
 	B. It is reduced to dehydroepiandrosterone by the cytoplasmic enzyme 5 reductase
-	C. It decreases bone density
+	C. It decreases bone density - F
 	D. It stimulates bone marrow
-	E. It has no effect on the larynx
+	E. It has no effect on the larynx - F

-#### Answer: ?
+#### Answer: D. It stimulates bone marrow - ?

 ### Q2.119
 Immunoglobulins are glycoproteins in the immunoglobulin superfamily that function as antibodies.
 They are grouped into five classes or isotypes: